Cassianvale/LingYaoKeys/docs/en/faq.md

 A: You can set millisecond-level key intervals in the key settings.
 It's recommended to adjust based on your actual needs.

+**Q: Why do I get numpad 2/4/6/8 when I set arrow keys?**

+A: You need to turn off the `Num Lock` key at the top-left of the numpad, otherwise it will trigger the numpad keys instead of arrow keys.

 ### Advanced Features
 **Q: What is the "Reduce Sticking" feature?**